Byron Brown, India Walton await appellate rulings that might clarify November ballot or make it murkier

 And Walton appealed Wojtaszek's ruling to the Fourth Department of the state appellate court in Rochester.
 Last week, Judge Nancy Smith of the Fourth Department issued a stay of Wojtaszek’s order that Brown’s name be included on the ballot on the independent Buffalo Party line.

+In today's state appellate hearing, Sean Cooney, who's Walton's lawyer, pointed to past court cases and described the "utter lack of authority in this case to support the extraordinary claim here that the state deadline is unlawful and unconstitutional."

+Bryan Sells, an Atlanta voting rights attorney representing the Brown in the state appeal, told appellate justices that “our injury here is the premature cutting off of opportunity for a legitimate candidate around whom the voters have coalesced.”

-The Board of Election had planned to certify the ballot for Buffalo mayor by now but has held off doing so until hearing from the appellate courts.
+The Board of Elections had planned to certify the ballot for Buffalo mayor by now but has held off doing so until hearing from the appellate courts.

 That delay hasn't posed a problem so far, but the deadline for mailing military ballots is Friday, and that deadline adds pressure to reach a decision on whether Brown's name gets on the ballot.